 If you have a flat indoor aerial (like the one that got our Editor’s Choice for best indoor aerial), you have more options – you can even hang it on the wall, or even better – on a window.

 In general, try to place the aerial at head height, and as close to a window as possible.
 Electronic devices (other than your TV), such as a microwave or even your washing machine, might interfere with reception, so try to place your aerial away from those.
 Occasionally, 4G Cellular signals can also interfere with your reception – so some aerials offer 4G filtering.

 Once the aerial is placed, re-scan the channels via your TV’s settings (or scan them for the first time, if your TV/aerial is new).

 If you manage to see the channels, but the quality is not very good, stay on a single channel (BBC One, for example), and move your aerial around until you get the best reception.
 Note that if you move the aerial around, other channels might disappear, and you will have to do a full re-scan.

-Once you see the best picture quality, make sure your aerial stays in place (without you having to stand there forever, hopefully) – some models even come with their own Velcro tapes or other adhesive measures.
+Once you see the best picture quality, make sure your aerial stays in place (without you having to stand there holding it forever, hopefully) – some models even come with their own Velcro tapes or other adhesive measures.

 - Flat and wall mountable

 - Amplified for better reception in low-coverage areas

 - 4G Filter for those with cellular interruptions